What is a Waiver Request?

 - The claimant was not at fault for the overpayment; and

-When determining if repayment of the overpayment would be “contrary to equity and good conscious,” the primary consideration is whether repayment of the overpayment will cause the claimant extraordinary financial hardship, such as an inability to pay for shelter, food, and/or medicine.
+When determining if repayment of the overpayment would be “contrary to equity and good conscience,” the primary consideration is whether repayment of the overpayment will cause the claimant extraordinary financial hardship, such as an inability to pay for shelter, food, and/or medicine.

 When determining if the claimant was at fault for the overpayment, the following factors are considered: